-The hosts.allow file takes the greatest precedence.
-If an entity is granted access by the hosts.allow file, then access will be granted to that entity no matter what is listed in hosts.deny.
-The hosts.deny file lists entities which should be denied access to the SIB.
+The hosts allow file takes the greatest precedence.
+If an entity is granted access by the hosts allow file, then access will be granted to that entity no matter what is listed in hosts deny.
+The hosts deny file lists entities which should be denied access to the PPC.
 If an entity appears in neither file, the default action is to allow access.
-By default, the SIB ships with a relatively permissive access policy.
-Hosts.allow and hosts.deny may be edited by hand should you wish to alter the access policy.
+By default, the PPC ships with a relatively permissive access policy.
+Hosts allow and hosts deny may be edited by hand should you wish to alter the access policy.
 EMAC recommends this be done only by an experienced Linux user.
 The format for these files is beyond the scope of this document.

 The FTP server is configured by the files /etc/ftpaccess, /etc/ftpusers, /etc/ftphosts, and /etc/ftpgroups.
-Not all of these files are present on the SIB, though they may be added if desired.
+Not all of these files are present on the PPC, though they may be added if desired.
 Ftpaccess is the main FTPD configuration file, the others are used for fine-grained access control.
 The format of these files is beyond the scope of this document.
 Configuration of the FTP server is accomplished by editing these files by hand.
 EMAC recommends this be done only by an experienced user.

-12. PPP Dial-in and -out
+Section 12.
+PPP dial-in and -out

-The same program, pppd, works as both PPP server and client on the SIB.
+The same program works as both PPP server and client on the PPC.
+The pppd program may be invoked in one of two ways, both of which are simplified by scripts.
 The PPP protocol was designed to use dynamic IP addresses.
 This means that the PPP client (usually the machine doing the dialing) gets its IP address and interface configuration from the PPP server (usually the machine being dialed) before any IP packets are exchanged.
-The pppd daemon (server) may be invoked in one of two ways, both of which are simplified by scripts.